Gauge Symmetries, Contact Reduction, and Singular Field Theories: Contact Reduction of Singular Field Theories

 Supposing that $(\mathcal{S}_0,\Theta_{L^H})$ does constitute a pre-multicontact system, we calculate the $(d+1)$-form $\Omega_{L^H}$, and introduce a multivector field $\boldsymbol{X}_{L^H}\in\mathfrak{X}^d(\mathcal{S}_0)$, with local decomposition

 in which we employ notation consistent with the decomposition (\ref{Eq:L=e^rhof}), denoting the unscaled fields $\psi^a$.
 Following this, we compute the constraints that arise as a result of setting $\iota_{\boldsymbol{X}_{L^H}}\Theta_{L^H}=0$ and $\iota_{\boldsymbol{X}_{L^H}}\Omega_{L^H}=0$, following the algorithmic procedure detailed in section (\ref{Subsec:PreMulticontactAlgorithm}).
-The final constraint submanifold $\mathcal{S}_f\hookrightarrow \mathcal{S}_0$ is the maximal space upon which holonomic multivector field solutions exist, and further, on this space, the observable dynamics described by these solutions coincides with that which we would have obtained by constraining the original pre-multisymplectic system.
+The final constraint submanifold $\mathcal{S}_f\hookrightarrow \mathcal{S}_0$ is the maximal space upon which holonomic multivector field solutions exist, and on this space, we faithfully reproduce the dynamics of the observables of the constrained pre-multisymplectic system.